Created by CK-12 Foundation/Adapted by Christine Miller

 Shaft

-• The is the middle zone of the hair shaft, and it is also the widest part.
+- The cortex is the middle zone of the hair shaft, and it is also the widest part.
 The cortex is highly structured and organized, consisting of keratin bundles in rod-like structures.
 These structures give hair its mechanical strength.
 The cortex also contains melanin, which gives hair its colour.

-• The is the innermost zone of the hair shaft.
+- The medulla is the innermost zone of the hair shaft.
 This is a small, disorganized, and more open area at the center of the hair shaft.
 The medulla is not always present.
 When it is present, it contains highly pigmented cells full of keratin.

 Characteristics of Hair